Why Self-Implementing EOSĀ® Needs the Right Software

 6. Bloom Growth (Formerly Traction Tools)

-Best for teams willing to learn a dense, legacy EOSĀ® platform.
+Best for teams willing to learn a dense, legacy EOS® platform.

-Bloom Growth is feature-rich and dedicated to EOSĀ®, but its legacy UX can overwhelm self-implementers already learning the methodology.
-Pricing may also deter smaller teams seeking self-implementation savings.
+Bloom Growth is feature-rich and dedicated to EOS®, but its legacy UX can overwhelm self-implementers already learning the methodology.
+High initial price may also deter smaller teams seeking self-implementation savings.

 - Verdict: capable but dense for a DIY rollout.